 - 200 g All Purpose Flour (Maida / Plain Flour / Refined Flour) Maida aka Refined flour.

 - 2 Tablespoon Oil

 - 200 ml Water More or less as needed

-- 2 tbsp All purpose flour For rolling or dusting
+- 2 Tablespoon All Purpose Flour (Maida / Plain Flour / Refined Flour) For rolling or dusting

 - In a large bowl, mix the flour and salt.

 - Add the oil and knead into a dough.

 - Add water a little at a time to the dough, and lnead into a large ball.
 Only use as much water as the dough needs.
 (This depends on the flour you use and also on the weather conditions.)

 - Cover with a cloth and set the dough aside for 10 mins.